 The sisters, interviewed separately, give slightly differing versions of this or that bit of their history.
-But they all agree that there were several versions of their mother, that she kept it together and kept them going early on, and seemed crushed and broken — damaged — when their father strayed.
+But they all agree that there were several versions of their mother, that she kept it together and kept them going early on, and seemed crushed and broken when their father strayed.

 “The happiest years” were in Memphis, right after their marriage and the quick births of Roseanne her sisters.
-Then Cash moved them west to California, to pursue an illusive film career, TV appearances and the like.
+Then Cash moved them west to California to pursue an elusive film career, TV appearances and the like.
 Pills, even more touring and the eventual split in the family followed.

-“Vivian” makes for a fascinating account of the psychological scars of a divorce, born mainly by their reserved, internalizing mother but rippling through to the daughters.
+“Vivian” makes for a fascinating account of the psychological scars of a divorce, borne mainly by their reserved, internalizing mother but rippling through to the daughters.

 Roseanne, the eldest sister, is 65 now.
 There’s little trace of bitterness or even edge in her voice, no sense that old scores are being settled, with Nashville lore and Country Music History of that Carter and Cash “epic love story” being rewritten.
 But man, you can see the satisfaction in Roseanne’s eyes as she and her sisters finally get the chance to give their mother the voice and the platform she lacked over all those decades.

 Cast: Roseanne Cash, Kathy Cash, Cindy Cash, Tara Cash.

 Credits: Directed by Matt Riddlehoover.
 A Film Collaborative release